mahditavakoli1312/GOF/README.md

 https://github.com/mahditavakoli1312/finding_gof_patterns/tree/master

-GoF Design Patterns are divided into three categories:
+GOF Design Patterns are divided into three categories:

 Creational: The design patterns that deal with the creation of an object.